-2016 Resolution: Plan to Use Your Dental Insurance
+This Year's Resolution: Plan to Use Your Dental & Vision Insurance

-You've gone through open enrollment and vaguely remember the PowerPoint slides reviewing any new changes in your corporate plan, or you try to find the web pages you browsed for an individual plan.
-When the cards come in the mail and the new year right around the corner, it's easy to forget those little changes to your dental insurance plan.
+For most, benefit selection periods are over and you vaguely remember the presentation reviewing any new changes in your employer’s plan, or you try to find the web pages you browsed for an individual plan.
+When your insurance cards come in the mail and the new year begins, it's easy to forget those little changes to your dental and vision insurance plans.

-Keeping you dental insurance in order might sound like a chore, but getting a head start on your 2016 benefit game plan could ease a few headaches down the road.
+Keeping your dental and vision insurance in order might sound like a chore, but getting a head start on your benefit game plan for the year could ease a few headaches down the road.

 Plan how you can use your insurance now for a stress-free year.

-After consulting your dentist, work with your dental team to develop a treatment schedule.
-If you are unsure if a procedure or treatment will be covered, your dentist can always pre-submit a claim for an estimation of benefit coverage.
+After consulting your dentist, work with your dental team to develop your bi-annual dental schedule.
+If you are unsure if a procedure or treatment will be covered, your dentist can always submit a claim for an estimation of benefit coverage.

 A lot can happen in a year!
 Keep track of any insurance use throughout the year.
 This will keep your mind fresh when selecting the best plan for you come next open enrollment.